Security Hub controls for Amazon Config - Amazon Security Hub

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-These controls are related to Amazon Config resources.
+These Security Hub controls evaluate the Amazon Config service and resources.

 These controls may not be available in all Amazon Web Services Regions.
 For more information, see Availability of controls by Region.